thoughtpolice/AHA/0x0043/talk.md

 NaCl, the **N**etworking **a**nd **C**ryptography **l**ibrary
 (pronounced "salt") is a new library for cryptographic primitives designed by Dan J. Bernstein (qmail/djbdns fame.)
+It uses elliptic curve cryptography.

 Home page: <http://nacl.cace-project.eu/>